-5.4.1 Video Event Detection Architecture pattern
+Video Event Detection Architecture pattern

 The Smart Security application aims to detect security risks through video stream analysis, thus, a Video Event Detection Architecture pattern was detailed.
-This Architecture pattern describes the main FIWARE components needed to build the application.
-In general, this pattern allows us to capture a video stream from a set of cameras, analyze the information through a set of novel Kurento filters that are being developed and to generate notifications/alerts to the user about the monitored area.
+This Architecture pattern (Figure 13) describes the main FIWARE components needed to build the application.
+In general, this pattern allows us to capture a video stream from a set of cameras, analyze the information through a set of novel Kurento filters that are implemented using OpenCV and to generate notifications/alerts to the user about events happening in the monitored

-Figure 13.
-Video Event Detection Architecture pattern.
+Figure 13: Video Event Detection Architecture pattern

-5.4.2 Event Detection Through Smartphone Architecture pattern
+Event Detection Through Smartphone Architecture pattern

 In order to improve the detection of risk situations and also be able to detect them in areas that cannot be monitored by a camera, an Event Detection Through Smartphone Architecture pattern was generated.
-With this Architecture pattern we are able to collect data from the smartphone.
-The collected data contains information regarding: velocity, acceleration and position of the user, then the data is sent to the Orion Context Broker using the NGSI format to be analyzed.
+With this Architecture pattern () we are able to collect data from the smartphone.
+The collected data contains information regarding: position coordinates of the user and speed acceleration of the vehicle, this information is provided by the sensors (GPS and accelerometer) integrated on the smartphone and is analyzed inside of it to detect the occurrence of a possible event, and then the data is sent to the Orion Context Broker and NGSI Timeseries using the NGSI format.

-Figure 14.
-Event Detection Through Smartphone Architecture pattern.
+Figure 14: Event Detection Through Smartphone Architecture pattern

-5.4.3 Alerts Architecture pattern
+Alerts Architecture pattern

-To help the user to quickly respond at any given risky situation the Alerts Architecture patterns has designed.
-This pattern is being developed using the NGSI format to gather information from the video/smartphone event detection.
-The data is then sent to the Orion Context Broker and then in the front-end application the user is notified.
+To help the user to quickly respond at any given risky situation, the Alerts Architecture patterns has been designed.
+This pattern () is being developed using the NGSI format to gather information from the video/smartphone event detection.
+The data are then sent to the Orion Context Broker and then to the front-end application where the user is notified (by the Web and mobile GUI).

-Figure 15.
-Alerts Architecture Pattern.
+Figure 15: Alerts Architecture Pattern

-5.5 Roadmap
+5.4 Roadmap